 While there may not be a chill in the air yet, October in Sarasota still brings a variety of events that remind us of fall, including the spooky variety.
 Because of COVID-19, there might not be as many Halloween events and fall festivals as usual taking place this year, but there are still plenty of can’t-miss opportunities to get outdoors and have some fun with family and friends.

-Here are our favorite October events that are planned to take place as of the time this article was written.
+Here are our favorite October events in Sarasota that are planned to take place as of the time this article was written.
 Please note that all events are still subject to closures and updated hours, depending on circumstances.
 Also, some events may require face masks.
 It is always best to check before you go on restrictions and that the event is still scheduled as planned.

 WHEN: Sundays, Wednesdays, Thursdays, Fridays and Saturdays in October

 TOUR TIMES: 7pm or 8:45pm (tour is approx. 75 min. in length)